-His performances saw him named as winner of the PFA Player of the Year and FWA Footballer of the Year for a second successive season, in addition to becoming just the second player in the Premier League era to win the Ballon d’Or.
+His performances saw him named PFA Player of the Year and FWA Footballer of the Year for a second successive season, in addition to becoming just the second player in the Premier League era to win the Ballon d’Or.

 Nicolas Anelka – Chelsea (2009)

-Anelka burst onto the Premier League scene as a fearless teenager at Arsenal before enjoying a somewhat nomadic footballing journey, the Frenchman later enjoying the most consistent and successful period of his career across the capital.
+Anelka burst onto the Premier League scene as a fearless teenager at Arsenal before enjoying a nomadic footballing journey, with the Frenchman enjoying the most consistent and successful period of his career across the capital.